It’s one thing to ask a new client to read your salon or business policies, it’s another for them to do it — and to read

 - Potential concerns / risks — you know, the standard ones that come along with massages, fitness classes, and whatnot.
 You can share these in a waiver and require that the client sign off before they opt into a service.

-- Pandemic-related requirements — This is (obviously) a huge one for 2020.
+- Pandemic-related requirements — This has been (obviously) a huge one since 2020.
 Just a few use cases: A waiver is a good place to mention that clients should stay home if they have a fever, or if they’ve come into contact with someone who’s tested positive for COVID-19, or to note that you require masks for any service.

 What Should a Waiver for a Service Include?

 It’s essential that you consult a lawyer on what you should and should not include in a waiver for your business.